rojarsmith/bitdove-hawkbit/docs/content/apis/dmf_api.md

 **Exchanges** are just publish messages.
 The user decides who can produce on an exchange and who can create bindings on that exchange for delivery to a specific queue.

-hawkBit will create all necessary queues, exchanges and bindings for the user, making it easy to get started.
+Bitdove will create all necessary queues, exchanges and bindings for the user, making it easy to get started.
 The exchange name for outgoing messages is **dmf.exchange**.

-The user has to set a `reply_to` header (see chapter below), in order to specify the exchange to which hawkBit should reply to.
+The user has to set a `reply_to` header (see chapter below), in order to specify the exchange to which Bitdove should reply to.

 The following chapter describes the message body, header and properties.

 Note: the DMF protocol was intended to be compatible to other use cases by design.
 As a result, DMF uses the term **thing** and not **target** but they are actually synonyms in this case.

-## Messages sent to hawkBit (Client -> hawkBit)
+## Messages sent to Bitdove (Client -> Bitdove)

 ### THING_CREATED